 One person’s veins and arteries may be different in size and structure from another person’s.
 Even the veins and arteries of one part of a person’s body may differ in size and shape from another part of their own body.
 Therefore, it may be more difficult to draw a blood sample from a person’s veins than from other people.

-The risks associated with taking a blood sample are minor, which can include:
+The risks associated with taking a blood sample are minor and can include:

 - Excessive bleeding